yoasyo25/ruby-submissions/1605/module_4_assignments/scale-up-week-4/karina-gonzalez.md

 Speak to your participation in PRs (links would be nice), blog reviews and in your project groups.

   * Gave Deb verbal feedback on her blogpost (her literature jokes).
+  * Feedback to Jason Hanna on blogpost: I like how you put an emphasis on TDD!
+I don’t know if your bullet points represent the sequential order but if they do— maybe end on a more positive note? i.e. if they didn’t like the language, what did you learn from the experience of _trying_ ?

 ### Work Completed